Saturday, March 31, 2018

 Antennas @ W7AYT

-At the other end of the radio (the audio out end) work was begun on a project to integrate the circuit board of an MFJ CWF-2 audio filter into the MFJ 752-B Signal Enhancer box; the idea being to replace the SSB/CW noise limiter diodes with access to the 80hz & 180hz filters
+At the other end of the radio (the audio out end) work was begun on a project to integrate the circuit board of an MFJ CWF-2 audio filter into the MFJ 752-B Signal Enhancer box; the idea being to replace the SSB/CW noise limiter diodes with access to 80hz & 180hz filters in the CW2.

 Did YOU work any Radiosport contests this last weekend?